deckerego/hack-clock/README.md

 it is intended to be a teaching tool.
 Unfortunately this means we need to take a few extra steps to install, but the entire process should take only a few minutes.

-To install the hack-clock distribution:
+I'm assuming that you are starting with the NOOBS Linux distribution.
+To install the hack-clock distribution on top of it:

 1. Make sure your Raspberry Pi is up to date with the latest packages & firmware.
 2. Enable I2C as described in Adafruit's tutorial at https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c